MENU

 Woman searching Google on laptop

-Getting on to the first page of Google search is not easy; it takes patience and regular maintenance.
-SEO is a long term investment but it is well worth your time, so for those that want to get on that first page and drive organic traffic, here are 5 steps you can take:
+Claiming a spot on the first page of Google search is no small feat; it takes patience and regular maintenance.
+SEO is a long term investment but the returns are well worth the time invested.
+For those that want to get on that first page and drive organic traffic, here are 5 steps you can take:

 1. Perfect your user experience

-• Creating content centered around user intent (more on that later)
+• Creating content centred around user intent (more on that later)

 • Ensuring your website is mobile friendly as more than half of website traffic worldwide comes from mobile